 1. Play the bass notes first and when the rest of the chord.

-2. Walk into the chord through bass notes.
+2. "Walk into" the chord through bass notes.

 3. Use embellishments including sus chords and add chords.

-4. Use dynamics (playing calmer or louder).
+4. Use dynamics (shift between playing calmer and louder).

 See also the guide to songwriting.